 So if that were to happen, you would usually expect that kind of bad advice to come from some two-bit financial planner who doesn’t know what he’s talking about.
 Or it would come from someone pushing his own agenda.

 But would you have ever expected bad investment advice to come from the beloved Dave Ramsey?
-According to a full feature in the October ’13 issue of Money Magazine, it’s true – and I bet you can suspect the reasons why.
+According to a full feature in the October ’13 issue of, it’s true – and I bet you can suspect the reasons why.

 I Don’t Know Much About Dave Ramsey: